Joshdb-18/alx-higher_level_programming/0x05-python-exceptions/test_files/README.md

+# Test files
-## Numbers starting from 100 are the advanced tasks
+## Numbers starting from 100 are advanced tasks